 |SWDE - Laptops/Desktops with >10 Identify Finder hits||November 30, 2014|

 |Encryption - Laptops/Desktops that do not control scientific instruments||May 31, 2015|

-Endpoints that are critical to Stanford business but that cannot comply with these rules (such as dedicated instrument systems) must follow a formal variance process, and suitable compensating controls should be implemented.
+Endpoints that are critical to Stanford business but that cannot comply with these rules (such as dedicated instrument systems) must follow a formal exception process, and suitable compensating controls should be implemented.

-You can request a variance via the Compliance Variance Request form.
+You can request an exception via the Compliance Exception Request form.

 All Linux systems should still back up their files.